 - He attended the University of Chicago earning a degree in zoology in 1947 and received his doctorate in 1950 from Indiana University.

-- In 1950 James went to Copenhagen University for a year of postdoctoral research.
+- In 1950 James went to Copenhagen University in Denmark for a year of postdoctoral research.

 - In 1955 James Watson was appointed professor of biology at Harvard University.
 He held this position until 1976.